-Microsoft Word is the default tool for many writers, but a subscription to Office 365 is pretty expensive if you only need the word processing element.
+Google Docs or even Microsoft Word is the default tool for many writers, but a subscription to Microsoft 365 is pretty expensive if you only need the word processing element.

-The programs here are specifically created with writing in mind, and are packed with thoughtful extras to make your life easier, particularly for creative tasks that require your full concentration.
+All of the apps here are specifically created with writing in mind, and are packed with useful features to make your life easier, particularly for creative tasks that require your full concentration.

 The best writing software overall is: Scrivener